 - Identify whether Cyber Essentials is already in place

-Close obvious gaps
+Week 2: close obvious gaps

 - Enforce MFA across email and cloud systems